 Build as required

-The million square feet we mentioned is actually a potential figure, and it’s starting with quite a lot less, because this a data center that is colonising its underground labyrinth like an ant farm or a bee hive, setting up cells along the tunnels, as required..
+The million square feet we mentioned is actually a potential figure, and it’s starting with quite a lot less, because this a data center that is colonizing its underground labyrinth-like an ant farm or a bee hive, setting up cells along the tunnels, as required.

 Three floors of conventional data center space will be constructed in one of the tunnels left behind by the original miners.
 The rest of the tunnels will be populated bit by bit, using containerized data centers built to order, shipped to the site, and parked in the tunnels.